quorten/quorten-bpc/06-dumunit/README.md

 providing a well-defined, programming language independent API by which the code can be executed.
-The evaluation of results and determination of "pass" or "fail" is then carried out by the external test runner.
+The evaluation of results and determination of "pass" or "fail" is then carried out by the external test runner.  `dumunit` does provide such a means through its bi-directional in-band communication mechanisms.
 Programming language independence especially helps to reduce the amount of trusted test code that must be written, if the same software is to be re-implemented across many different programming languages.
 An external test evaluator alone does not completely protect against test fraud due to the aforementioned possible use of a "defeat device."

 The final defense against test fraud hinges around code coverage analysis.
 Unit testing, unlike integration testing, requires some